AimeeJLewis/Final_Group_Project/README.md

 ### Engineering and Feature Selection
 There were multiple columns that we needed to convert from categorical data into numerical data.
 We used the label encoder to convert the gender, smoking_status, work_type, Residence_type, and ever_married columns into either 0 or 1 indicators.
 The 'id' column was also dropped from the table.
 ### Model Choice

 We found that the Random Forest modeling was the best fit for predicting the possibility of a stroke with a 99% accuracy.
 <img width="431" alt="Screen Shot 2022-08-21 at 6 53 42 PM" src="https://user-images.githubusercontent.com/101950175/185823687-dc3e7d88-c7c0-426f-ab55-818cc1a768ba.png">

 ### Splitting the Data
+The data was resampled so that the number of stroke occurences were the same as the number of non-stroke occurences.
-For the Random Forest, x amd y were split into training and testing sets.
+X amd Y were then split into training and testing sets.
 The x variable used the following columns: gender, age, hyptertension, heart_disease, ever_married, work_type, Residence_type, avg_glucose_level, bmi, and smoking_status.
 The y variable used the stroke column to determine whether or not a person was more at risk for having a stroke.
 ### Limitations and Benefits
 The benefit of Random Forest is it reduces overfitting in decision trees and helps to improve the accuracy.
 The limitation of the Random Forest modeling requires more time for training the model as it combines a lot of decision tress to determine the class.